djvilas/ca4009/examPaper_2019.md

 It is relatively easy to extract low level features from visual images, e.g.
-- The colours present in an image. but very much harder to automatically describe images in the way that a human observer would.
+- The colours present in an image.

+but very much harder to automatically describe images in the way that a human observer would.

 ###### This difference between machine and human descriptions of visual
 media is referred to as the semantic gap.

 ##### There is a much larger gap between the features of a video which can be extracted automatically (as described in these notes) and its meaning or semantic interpretation by a user.

+### 2(c) [4 Marks]

+> How can XML be used for content annotation in multimedia information retrieval for items such as images and video?
+Use examples to illustrate your answer.